Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Elizabeth Vale has 31 active public transport stops, all of which are bus stops.
 These stops are served by 21 different routes that together facilitate 1,170 weekly passenger trips.
-The area's transport accessibility is considered good, with residents typically residing within 200 meters of the nearest stop.
-As a predominantly residential zone, most residents commute outward from Elizabeth Vale.
-Cars remain the primary mode of transportation, used by 90% of residents.
-On average, there are 0.8 vehicles per dwelling in the area, which is below the regional average.
+The area's transport accessibility is rated as good, with residents typically located within 200 meters of the nearest stop.
+As a predominantly residential area, most commutes are outward-bound and cars remain the primary mode of transportation at 90%.
+On average, there are 0.8 vehicles per dwelling, below the regional average.
+According to the 2021 Census, only 4.6% of residents work from home, which may be due to COVID-19 conditions.

-According to the 2021 Census, only 4.6% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 167 trips per day, equating to approximately 37 weekly trips per stop.
+The service frequency averages 167 trips per day across all routes, equating to approximately 37 weekly trips per stop.

 Frequently Asked Questions - Transport